x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-on-the-web/http-to-https-redirection.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 5fb6a873-f3cf-4f82-87d1-2ff6e47a0080
-description: "Summary: Learn how to configure redirection for Outlook on the web in Exchange Server 2016 or 2019 so http requests are automatically redirected to https."
+description: "Summary: Learn how to configure redirection for Outlook on the web in Exchange Server 2016 or Exchange Server 2019 so http requests are automatically redirected to https."
 ---

 # Configure http to https redirection for Outlook on the web in Exchange Server